April 2, 2015

 Chief Communications Officer

-On Thursday, April 17, Clark College will host its 2014 Sakura Festival
+On Thursday, April 16, Clark College will host its tenth annual Sakura Festival

 The opening ceremony will include a koto performance by Yukiko Vossen and a performance by the Clark College Women’s Ensemble.
 The koto, a stringed musical instrument, is the national instrument of Japan.

-From 2 to 4 p.m., the Sakura celebration will continue in the Gaiser Student Center, where guests will enjoy family-friendly cultural activities including a kimono fashion show, a dance performance by the Clark College Japanese Club, and a taiko drum performance.
+From 2 to 3:30 p.m., the Sakura celebration will continue in the Gaiser Student Center, where guests will enjoy family-friendly cultural activities including a dance performance by the Clark College Japanese Club, a greeting from the children in the college’s Child & Family Studies program, and a performance by members of the Portland Taiko Drum Group.
 Refreshments will be served.
 Information about the Sakura Ceremony is available at www.clark.edu/cc/sakura.

 All events are free and open to the public.
 The Sakura Festival is sponsored by Clark College, the City of Vancouver and the Vancouver Rotary.
 For video of last year's Sakura celebration, please visit Clark's YouTube channel.

 Clark College is located at 1933 Fort Vancouver Way, Vancouver.
 Driving directions and parking maps are available at www.clark.edu/maps.
-Individuals who need accommodation due to a disability in order to fully participate in this event should contact Clark College’s Disability Support Services Office at 360-992-2314 or 360-991-0901 (VP) or visit Gaiser Hall room 137.
+Individuals who need accommodation due to a disability in order to fully participate in this event should contact Clark College’s Disability Support Services Office at 360-992-2314 or 360-991-0901 (VP) or visit the Penguin Union Building room 013.